Test Command

 Making tests

-function.
+Tests are conducted using the testing.test function.
 The function takes two parameters, a name and a callback function.

 testing.test("Test Name", function()